MagnoElMagnifico/png/README.md

 A PNG image is a rectangular pixel array, appearing left-to-right within each _scanline_, and these appearing top-to-bottom.

-However, the data may be transmitted in a different order, see [Interlaced][PNG Interlaced].
+However, the data may be transmitted in a different order, see [PNG Interlaced].

 Pixels are always packed into these scanlines with no wasted bits between pixels.
 Pixels smaller than a byte never cross byte boundaries; they are packed